-One of the two Australian industry standard cultivars widely sold as a 'cheap and green' commodity.
-Uncontrolled commercial multiplication for more than 20 years has resulted in wide genetic variation within and between commercial sources of Wintergreen.
 Wintergreen can be mown down to 6 mm with a cylinder mower; it has some frost sensitivity.
 Stops growing below 6-7° C. Good winter colour retention.
 As for most other green couches.
 Best in full sun.
 Requires a minimum of six hours of sunlight per day.
 Recovers rapidly after drought.
 Low-moderate salinity tolerance.
 Moderate to good wear and is commonly used on community sports fields.
 Source: Former Redlands DPI Technical Notes (DAF).

-Pests, diseases and weeds
+Pests, disease and weeds

-Check to see which Pests, Disease and or Weeds this turf variety may be susceptible to and how to successfully control them in your home lawn or sports turf.
+Check to see which Pests, Diseases and or Weeds this turf variety may be susceptible to and how to successfully control them in your home lawn or sports turf.